 Tell us about OpenUp, the program you are leading.

-OpenUp is a digital platform that connects employees and start-ups.
+OpenUp (unavailable link) is a digital platform that connects employees and start-ups.
 A project manager who is sponsoring an innovation for the Group can now use OpenUp to identify the most qualified startup to accompany his or her project.
 Since the program’s launch in November 2016, 34 projects have been uploaded and six collaborations have taken place, with others underway.

 OpenUp is an initiative that encourages open innovation, and one that is very important to BNP Paribas…

 Indeed, the Group encourages its employees to sponsor projects in a different way that favors greater openness to startup partners, as they can offer unparalleled agility.
 In our team, we thought of designing this matchmaking platform to play an active role in the Group’s innovation strategy and offer more value to our customers.
 This is because OpenUp’s top priority projects focus on developing new products and services that utilize or offer innovative solutions developed by innovative small businesses.
 The second priority concerns the creation of new internal processes.
 This was a dream opportunity for me because I am an entrepreneur at heart.